razortrax/compliance-app/README.md

-# ComplianceApp 🚛
+# Fleetrax 🚛

-**Modern Fleet DOT Compliance Management Platform**
+*Fleet DOT Compliance Management SaaS Platform*

-ComplianceApp is a comprehensive web-based SaaS platform designed to simplify DOT record-keeping, automate expiration tracking, and manage compliance workflows for fleet operators.
-Built with modern technologies and a flexible party-model architecture, it provides scalable solutions for tracking driver, equipment, and organizational compliance across multiple fleets.
+Fleetrax is a comprehensive web-based SaaS platform designed to simplify DOT record-keeping, automate expiration tracking, and manage compliance workflows for fleet operators.
+Built with modern technologies and a flexible party-model architecture.

 ## ✨ Key Features